jacobdeichert/svelvet/README.md

 # version to use and when to upgrade!
 npm install svelte

-# Install the svelvet cli
+# Install the svelvet cli (requires node v10 or higher)
 npm install svelvet --save-dev
 ~~~